JacenBoy/jacenboy.github.io/_posts/2022-05-03-tryhackme-chillhack.md

     (apaar : ALL) NOPASSWD: /home/apaar/.helpline.sh
 ```

 If we input `bash` at the `msg` prompt, we land in a bash shell as the `apaar` user.
 From here we can grab the user flag in the `local.txt` file.
-We can drop an SSH key in here as well to give us a better, more firendly shell.
+We can drop an SSH key in here as well to give us a better, more friendly shell.

 ## Privesc 2: Electric Boogaloo
 Unfortunately, `apaar` doesn't give us a lot of additional permissions, so we'll need to keep poking.
 Checking `netstat`, there's another service available only to localhost on port 9001 that we can check next.